Waiting for final Mueller report? It may be short on detail

 “If you’re not going to indict someone, you don’t stand up there and unload negative information about the person,” he said.

 That said, there have been occasions where the department has elaborated on decisions not to pursue criminal charges.
-There’s also some precedent for special counsels to hold news conferences.
+There’s also some precedent for special counsels appointed by the Justice Department to hold news conferences.

-Patrick Fitzgerald, the special counsel who investigated the outing of CIA officer Valerie Plame, held a 2005 press conference when he charged I. Lewis “Scooter” Libby, former chief of staff to Vice President Dick Cheney.
+Patrick Fitzgerald, the special counsel who investigated the outing of CIA officer Valerie Plame and who was granted even broader authority than Mueller, held a 2005 press conference when he charged I. Lewis “Scooter” Libby, former chief of staff to Vice President Dick Cheney.
 But even then, Fitzgerald drew a clear line that appears to line up with Mueller’s attitude so far.

-“I’m not an independent counsel, and I do not have the authority to write a report, and, frankly, I don’t think I should have that authority,” Fitzgerald said at the time.
-“I think we should conduct this like any other criminal investigation: charge someone or be quiet.”
+“One of the obligations of the prosecutors and the grand juries is to keep the information obtained in the investigation secret, not to share it with the public,” Fitzgerald said at the time.
+“And as frustrating as that may be for the public, that is important because, the way our system of justice works, if information is gathered about people and they’re not charged with a crime, we don’t hold up that information for the public to look at.
+We either charge them with a crime or we don’t.”

 CAN’T DEMOCRATS IN CONGRESS JUST SUBPOENA MUELLER AND HIS REPORT?